pinterest/ktlint/documentation/release-latest/docs/install/cli.md

 ktlint --editorconfig=/path/to/.editorconfig
 ```

-!!! warning "Overrides '.editorconfig' in project directory" in KtLint 0.46 and older
+!!! warning "Overrides '.editorconfig' in project directory" in KtLint 0.46 and older"
     When specifying this option using ktlint 0.46 or older, all `.editorconfig` files in the project directory are being ignored.
 Starting from KtLint 0.47 the properties in this file are used as fallback.

 ### Stdin && stdout